 According to her obituary, Drolet volunteered for the U.S. Army after she “heard news reports that Allied soldiers were dying in the field because of lack of trained medical personnel.”
 2nd Lieutenant Drolet was one of 25 nurses working at Lovell General Hospital, Fort Devens, Massachusetts who was assigned to the 32nd Station Hospital in November 1942 and who joined the rest of the unit the following month.
 She was listed on the December 31, 1943 roster as Head Nurse, Medical Section.
 Her assignment was Nurse, communicable disease as of May 1, 1944.
 She was promoted to 1st lieutenant on August 7, 1944.
 1st Lieutenant Drolet was transferred to the Detachment of Patients, 300th General Hospital in October 1944.

 In June 1943, a soldier in the 776th Tank Destroyer Battalion in Algeria was traveling in vehicle involved in a collision.
-Clarency “Clancy” William Byrne (1914–2018) was ejected from his vehicle and seriously injured.
+Clarence “Clancy” William Byrne (1914–2018) was ejected from his vehicle and seriously injured.
 Byrne and two other men in the vehicle were rushed to the nearby 32nd Station Hospital in Tlemcen for treatment.
 One of the medical providers who nursed him back to health was 2nd Lieutenant Drolet.
 After he was discharged from the hospital, Byrne returned to visit Drolet and the two began seeing one another.
+Complicating matters was the fact that at the time, Byrne was an N.C.O. and dating an officer would have been forbidden.
+According to their son, they obtained permission from their commanding officers; Colonel Goss apparently agreed only after a phone call from Lieutenant General Mark W. Clark himself!
+(Around June 1944, 1st Sergeant Byrne was commissioned as a 2nd lieutenant, removing this issue.)
 Fortunately for the future of their relationship, both their units ended up in Italy.

 After the war, they lived in Clancy’s hometown of Rexburg, Idaho, where he resumed working at Utah Power & Light.
 The family moved to Arco in 1951 and eventually Rigby, Idaho in 1957.
 Although Velma gave up her career as a nurse to raise her five children (four sons and one daughter), she continued to provide medical care in her community on a volunteer basis.
 After Clancy’s retirement in 1977, the couple split their time between homes in Rigby and Phoenix, Arizona (as well as traveling the country).
 She died in Phoenix, aged 88.